rishabhmohan/Reinforcement_Learning_SARSA_PPO/README.md

 ## Overview

-This script implements a Grid World environment and uses the SARSA algorithm to find the optimal policy for navigating the grid.
+This script implements a Grid World environment and uses various algorithms like SARSA, Q-learning and MC (in same SARSA script) to find the optimal policy for navigating the grid.
 The Grid World is a simple environment where an agent starts at a specified position and attempts to reach a goal position while avoiding obstacles.
 The agent receives rewards or penalties depending on the positions it visits.

 ### Epsilon-Greedy Strategy